Adopt Me!: Promotional events

-On May 4, 2020, Uplift Games partnered with Warner Bros.
+In May 2020, Uplift Games partnered up with Warner Bros.
 Pictures and Warner Animation Group to promote the CGI-animated film Scoob!.
 As part of the event, Scooby-Doo (as a puppy) was brought into the game as a temporary pet where players could drive around in the Mystery Machine (also limited-time) and complete a task where they could help find his missing collar in-exchange for three detective-themed pet accessories.
 The pet, vehicle and collar were later removed from the game after the event concluded.

-One year later on November 18, 2021, they partnered with Universal Pictures and Illumination to promote the CGI-animated film Sing 2.
+On November 18, 2021, they partnered with Universal Pictures and Illumination to promote the CGI-animated film Sing 2.
 For the event, players could talk to Buster Moon next to a stage to complete a task of finding different pieces across the map in-exchange for a Galaxy Explorer pet accessory helmet.
 The Buster Moon NPC, stage and pieces were later removed from the game after the event concluded.

-On June 16, 2022, they partnered with Universal Pictures and Illumination to promote the CGI-animated film Minions: The Rise of Gru.
+On June 16, 2022, they partnered again with Universal Pictures and Illumination to promote the CGI-animated film Minions: The Rise of Gru.
 The event allowed players to talk to Gru to adopt a Zodiac Minion Egg.
 To hatch the egg, players can complete various tasks eventually leading the egg hatching into a Zodiac Minion Chick.

-Players
+Popularity

+The game averaged 160,000 concurrent players as of September 2022, making it one of the most popular and successful games on Roblox.
 The highest number of concurrent players Adopt Me! has achieved is 1.92 million.
 Around a third of Roblox players on the Xbox One play Adopt Me!.
 Due to the presence of microtransactions in the game and the target demographic being young children, there have been instances of children spending large amounts of money on Adopt Me!, including one particular incident where a child from Australia spent $8,000 AUD (US$6,348.88) on the game.

-Whenever there is a major update to the game, the number of players playing can triple, which can cause platform-wide disruption on Roblox.
+The number of players playing Adopt Me! usually triple whenever a major update occurs, and causes platform-wide disruption on Roblox.

 Reception

-Adopt Me! has received generally positive reviews from critics.
+Adopt Me! received generally positive reviews from critics.
 PCGamesN, in an overview of what they considered the best games on Roblox, described it as "cute", and compared it positively to the Petz series, while Screen Rant described it as one of the "most well-known RPGs".

-The game was nominated for "Favorite Video Game" at the 2023 Kids' Choice Awards.
+Adopt Me! received a nomination for "Favorite Video Game" at the 2023 Kids' Choice Awards.